8 Essentials for Teaching Reading and Spelling to Children with Special Needs

 3. Multisensory Activities

-Spelling is a visual skill, but learning well involves all our senses.
+Learning well involves all our senses.
 We need to see, hear, and touch to truly absorb and master new skills.

 Since most children favor one sense over the other senses, multisensory programs enhance learning by adding depth to the lessons that encourage students to develop all of their senses—which in turn leads to developing stronger skills.
+When children are taught using all three pathways to the brain—the visual, the auditory, and the kinesthetic—they learn even more than when they are taught only through their strongest pathway (*Farkus, 2003).
+Read more about Simultaneous Multisensory Instruction here.

 4. Phonogram Instruction

-5. Spelling Rules
+5. Reading and Spelling Rules

 There is pattern and logic to the English language, with few exceptions to the rules.
 Teaching the rules governing the majority of words helps make exceptions clear and easy to learn.